WALTER-GROUP/hackathon-sustainable-logistics/README.md

 ## Trucks

-You control trucks by implementing a `decide` function.
+You control a truck by implementing a `decide` function.
 This function is called whenever the simulation doesn't have a plan for the truck (e.g. at the start of the simulation).

 The simulation runtime will build a current world state for the truck (list of available cargo) and request a decision.